aksentyev/sensu_generator/README.md

 # SensuGenerator

 SensuGenerator is an intermediate layer between Consul and Sensu.
 It helps to set up dynamic monitoring systems.
 It generates check configurations from ERB templates according to *tags* listed in the KV and Consul service properties.
+It watches for changes Consul services state and special key in the KV.
+It triggers the following:
-Files generated from templates will be synced via *rsync* and Sensu servers will be restarted using http Supervisord API.
+Sensu check configuration files are generated from the templates, the result will be synced via *rsync* and Sensu servers will be restarted using http Supervisord API.
 All files are generated when application starts and only changes will be processed.

 ## Installation